astronomer/docs/astro/airflow-email-notifications.md

     For more information about these environment variables, see [Send email using SendGrid](https://airflow.apache.org/docs/apache-airflow/stable/howto/email-config.html#send-email-using-sendgrid).

-8. In the Airflow UI, [create an Airflow connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#creating-a-connection-with-the-ui) with the following values:
+8. In the Airflow UI, [create an Apache Airflow® connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#creating-a-connection-with-the-ui) with the following values:

     - **Connection ID**: `smtp_default`
     - **Connection Type:**: `Email`